Skip to main content

 Shareholders’ Agreement

 A Shareholders Agreement governs the relationship between the shareholders of a company.
 A Shareholder's Agreement is normally created at the beginning of a business venture and is a binding contract that binds the rights and responsibilities of the shareholders.
+It is intended to dictate how the company and its shareholders will conduct corporate transactions such as share issues.
+It will sometimes have overlaps with the company constitution, and in such cases the constitution should contain provisions stating that the shareholders' agreement will take precedence over the constitution in such cases.

 What does it cover?